math-kuanyang/math-kuanyang.github.io/_pages/about.md

 ---

 ### Biography
 I am Kuan, Postgraduate Student in Mathematics and Computational Finance in University of Oxford.
 I have received a Bachelor’s degree with Honors in Mathematics from Cuiying Honors College, Lanzhou University.
-Currently, I am a Quant Research Intern on Global Systematic Trading Desk at [Schonfeld](https://www.schonfeld.com), and my main coverage are rates and commodities.
+Currently, I am a Quant Research Intern on Global Systematic Trading Desk at [Schonfeld](https://www.schonfeld.com), and my main coverages are rates and commodities.

 My research interests are stochastic control and optimization.
 I also have solid basis in stochastic process, dynamical systems (PDE), probability and calculus.